syncfusion-content/maui-docs/MAUI/ComboBox/Editing.md

 ## Open a drop-down programmatically

 In `ComboBox` control, the drop-down can be opened or closed programmatically by using the `IsDropDownOpen` property.
 The default value of `IsDropDownOpen` property is `false`.
-The following example shows how to open the drop-down when pressing alphabet keys in `ComboBox` control.

 {% tabs %}
 {% highlight XAML %}

 <editors:SfComboBox x:Name="comboBox"
-                    Width="250"
+                    WidthRequest="250"
                     IsEditable="true"
                     ItemsSource="{Binding SocialMedias}"
                     IsDropDownOpen = true;